Explore Sukhothai: A Guide to Thailand’s First Kingdom

 Sukhothai Historical Park

-Wear comfortable clothes and shoes for this park so you can enjoy while walking.
-If you plan on renting a bike that costs less than 50 bahts ($1.50), you can do so near the main gate.
-Go there around 4 pm to enjoy the sunset over the horizon.
+Wear comfortable clothing and shoes while visiting the park to fully enjoy your walking experience.
+If you plan to rent a bike for less than 50 bahts ($1.50), you can do so near the main gate.
+Arrive here around 4 pm to enjoy the sunset over the horizon.

 Wat Chaiwatthanaram Temple in Thailand